Rural Pharmacy and Prescription Drugs Models and Innovations

 - Intervention: The ICPTTP standardizes and streamlines chronic pain management in primary care clinics.

-- Results: The ICPTTP has reduced patients' average daily morphine equivalent dose, and 25% of program participants have stopped taking opioids altogether.
+- Results: The ICPTTP has reduced patients' average morphine equivalent daily dose, and 29% of patients have successfully tapered off chronic opioid therapy.

 Other Project Examples

 - Need: To combat prescription drug misuse in rural Morrison County, Minnesota.